Web Scraping with Python: All You Need to Get Started

 This gives us a nice and formatted CSV file (minus the URL – it’s on you to figure out how to extract it!):

-bookstoscrape csv output
+bookstoscrape csv file screenshot

 Here’s the complete script: